gboncoffee/gboncoffee.github.io/_gabs/posts/zen.md

 7- If technology development arises from Evil, or the fight against Evil leads to technology development, so be it.
-The technology should still be used, with no regrets nor limitations except it's use, that shall be for Good.
+The technology should still be used, with no regrets nor limitations except it's use, that should be for Good.

 8- Tools have an intrinsic, generic use case.
 They may be used for something else, if possible, but they always carry their intrinsic use case.